vinckr/site/markdown/blog/ movies.md

 ---
-pagetitle: "Watchlist"
+pagetitle: "Movies"
 ---

+# Movies

+_Last updated on 29.02.2023_

-# Watchlist
+## Watchlist

 This list helps me keep track of worthwhile movies or shows to watch.
-See [reviews](/reviews.hmtl) for ratings of some of the things I watch.
+See below for ratings of some of the movies I watch.

 - [Color out of space](https://www.imdb.com/title/tt5073642/)
 - [Under Siege](https://www.imdb.com/title/tt0105690/)